 1. With icons.ai open, choose the Selection tool in the Tools panel.

-Make sure the angled-branch object is selected on the artboard.
+2. Click to select the angled-branch object is selected on the artboard.

-Because the Selection tool is active, you can now see the bounding box of the selected object - both angled lines, which have been joined into a single object.
+You can now see the bounding box of the selected object - both angled lines, which have been joined into a single object.